Ikimonogakari

-Mizuno has the most composed songs among them, while Yamashita ranks second.
-Yoshioka has contributed lyrics to a few songs, but Namida ga Kieru Nara is the only song on which the three of them have collaborated.

-In June 2021, it was announced that Hotaka Yamashita was leaving the band which would continue as a duo.

 History

-Formation and trials, 1999-2003
+Formation and trials, 1999–2003

 In 1989, Mizuno and Yamashita met by chance while they were in the first grade; they were both put in charge of being Ikimonogakari (いきものがかり), who are caretakers of the school's plants and animals.
 Yamashita later noted that he really wanted to be a "blackboard monitor".
 Yamashita and Mizuno formed their band on February 1, 1999, and began performing live on the street; not taking it too seriously, they named it "ikimono-gakari" after their shared experience in first grade.
 At first, they did covers of Masayoshi Yamazaki.
 On November 3, 1999, Yoshioka joined the band.
 In those days, Mizuno and Yamashita planned to make a group with a female lead vocalist, which would be an unusual sound for the street performances they were doing.
 Yoshioka was the younger sister of one of their classmates; she entered as the main singer and the band took on its present-day form.
 As they were then performing with three members, the band did a cover of Yuzu's single, "Natsuiro" (夏色, "The Colors of Summer").

 In September 2000, they suspended the band to focus on college entrance examinations for Yamashita and Mizuno.
 By March 2003, Yoshioka recovered from a slump where she had almost thought of not singing anymore; she saw this as a second chance to grow as a person.
 Again, the band re-formed, but then, they were performing with the intent of supporting their increasing fame.
 As their style of music was moving more towards an acoustic focus, they planned to expand their scope to cover not only street performances but live house concerts as well.
 Moreover, they made a greater effort to compose more original music and rely less on covers.